salilab/imp/modules/parallel/README.md

    SGEQsubSlaveArray uses the <tt>qsub</tt> command to submit the SGE job that starts the slaves.
 Thus, <tt>qsub</tt> must be in your system PATH.
 This may not be the case if you are using a shell script such as <tt>imppy.sh</tt>
-   to start \imp.
+   to start IMP.
 To fix this, modify the shell script to add the directory containing <tt>qsub</tt> to the PATH, or remove the setting of PATH entirely.

  - <b>The master process 'hangs' and does not do anything when